VERU Investors Have Opportunity to Lead Veru Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veru Inc. ("Veru" or the "Company") (NASDAQ: VERU).
+BENSALEM, Pa., Jan.
+25, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veru Inc. ("Veru" or the "Company") (NASDAQ: VERU).

 Class Period: May 11, 2022 – November 9, 2022